paulstothard/helpful_links/README.md

 * [BurntSushi/xsv](https://github.com/BurntSushi/xsv) - A fast CSV command line toolkit written in Rust.
 * [harelba/q](https://github.com/harelba/q) - Run SQL directly on delimited files and multi-file sqlite databases.
 * [johnkerl/miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON.
+* [Kanaries/pygwalker](https://github.com/Kanaries/pygwalker) - Turn a pandas dataframe into a Tableau-style interface for visual analysis.
 * [markfairbanks/tidytable](https://github.com/markfairbanks/tidytable) - tidytable is a data frame manipulation library for users who need data.table speed but prefer tidyverse-like syntax.
 * [OpenRefine](https://openrefine.org) - OpenRefine (previously Google Refine) is a powerful tool for working with messy data: cleaning it; transforming it from one format into another; and extending it with web services and external data.
 * [pandas-dev/pandas](https://github.com/pandas-dev/pandas) - Flexible and powerful data analysis and manipulation library for Python.